ErnestoLeiva/SummarAIze/README.md

 ## <a id="overview"></a>📖 Overview

-SummarAIze leverages lightweight, pre-trained NLP models such as **T5-Small**, **DistilBART**, and **BART**, while also offering fine-tuned variants like **BART-MULTILEXSUM** and **BART-BILLSUM**, specifically trained on legal document datasets.
+SummarAIze leverages lightweight, pre-trained NLP models such as **T5-Small**, **DistilBART**, and **BART**, while also offering fine-tuned variants like **BART-BILLSUM** and **LED-MULTILEXSUM**, specifically trained on legal document datasets.
 These options allow users to choose between general-purpose or domain-specialized summarization.

 The tool provides both a clean command-line interface (CLI) and a user-friendly GUI, and it *runs entirely offline to protect sensitive legal information* and ensure accessibility without requiring cloud services or GPU acceleration.